CLASSES AND STUDIES

 First Things First

-This class primarily includes people with elementary to high school aged children.
-The group comes together to grow spiritually through prayer, study, fellowship and service while loving and supporting each other through life's joys and trials.
+This class primarily includes parents with middle school through college-aged children.
+The group comes together to grow spiritually through prayer, study, fellowship, and service while loving and supporting each other through life's joys and trials.
 This group often sponsors social gatherings, retreats and service projects.
-The class will begin studying The Walk by Adam Hamilton in September.
+We are always excited to welcome new people to our group—the more the merrier!

 Room :014 (lower level on the east side of the building)